Troll & Dragon: a push-your-luck game for kids ages 7 and up

 An adventure, a universe, and the characters in them…

 To draw characters, I imagine their personality.
 In Troll & Dragon, there’s the barbarian, who, contrary to her name, is gentle and easily-frightened, but she swore to her clan that she’d bring back gold from the dragon’s lair to prove herself worthy of the barbarian title.
-Then we have the knight, a braggart who pays a lot (too much) attention to the state of his hair and armor, but he’s always ready to defend those who are weakest… even though it’s often the ones he’s trying to protect that end up getting him out of trouble.
+Then we have the knight, a braggart who pays a lot of (too much) attention to the state of his hair and armor, but he’s always ready to defend those who are weakest… even though it’s often the ones he’s trying to protect that end up getting him out of trouble.
 Next is the thief, a crafty guy who always looks out for himself in every situation.
 His witty jeerings are always appreciated by his co-adventurers, except when they’re the target, of course.
-The red headed archer is without a doubt the most audacious member of the team.
+The red-headed archer is without a doubt the most audacious member of the team.
 For her, brushing past the dragon’s smoking nostrils is the simplest way to have a good laugh.
 She goes on adventures to experience these strong feelings, any gold she gathers is given to needy members of her village.
-Finally, there’s the mischievous and brave puss in boots, who favors discretion and speed.
+Finally, there’s the mischievous and brave puss-in-boots, who favors discretion and speed.
 When he enters the Dragon’s lair, he removes his boots for two reasons: to be even quieter, but also to stuff them full of gleaming gold nuggets!

 Of course, research is everything, as it is for every project.
 For each object, character, and place, I need to find sources of inspiration.
 The more sources an artist finds, the better their work is.
 It gives more depth to their creations, more credibility, but also more originality, since by gathering inspiration, you can end up exploring new, creative thoughts.
 My inspirations are taken from the real world, because it’s how we all understand imaginary, illustrated worlds.
 I’m also inspired by the work of other artists that I admire and whose graphic style can fit the theme of the game, as well as its target players.